jcornelius/jasperdowntown/index.md

 description: An investment group who believes in downtown Jasper, GA.
 ---

-# We believe in downtown Jasper Georgia, specifically Main Street and the surrounding area.
+# We believe in Downtown Jasper, GA

+Like any small town, Main Street is the beating heart of Jasper.
+It's been on life support for too long.
+We intend to help revive downtown Jasper to once again be prosperous and thriving with locally owned small businesses supporting the community.

-Since 1996 our partners have built numerous businesses generating over $100MM in revenue and creating hundreds of jobs.
-We have acquired, renovated, and rehabilitated commercial properties since 2003.
+Since 1996, our partners have built numerous businesses generating over $100,000,000 of revenue and creating hundreds of jobs.
+We have acquired, renovated, and rehabilitated commercial properties since 2008.

 We currently own and operate <a href="https://www.firstmountaintasting.com">First Mountain Tasting Room</a>.
 We have purchased several properties on Main Street, most recently the building at 35 N Main St, and we plan to make more significant investments in Downtown Jasper over the next 36 months.

 # You’re here because we want your opinion on what Jasper needs most.
-Let us know what you think of the ideas below, or add your own.
+Let us know what you think of the ideas below, or email us and add your own.

 - Coworking / Business Center / Shipping
 - Yoga / Pure Barre / Dance